Find Your Place at Camp!

 Why Come to Camp at the Springfield JCC?

-Our ACA-accredited program provides a full-day, authentic camp experience for children entering grades K-8, plus a Leaders-in-Training program for teens entering grades 9-10.
-Choose from traditional camp, inclusion camp or our specialty sports camp, all located on our 20-acre campus on the Springfield/Longmeadow line.
+Our ACA-accredited program provides an authentic, outdoor day camp experience for children ages 5+, plus a Counselors in Training program for teens ages 14-15.
+Choose from traditional camp, inclusion camp for campers with different abilities, or 2-4-1 sports camp, all located on our 20-acre campus on the Springfield/Longmeadow line.

-Every day, campers will enjoy a wide range of exciting activities.
-They can swim in the pool, conquer our ropes course, master archery, play pickleball or any number of other indoor and outdoor sports and games.
-They can take a quieter moment to create something special in our arts and crafts sessions.
-They can learn a little more about Jewish culture and customs through engaging Jewish activities and celebrations.
+Every day, campers enjoy a wide range of exciting activities.
+They can swim in the pool, conquer our ropes course, master archery, or get active with many other indoor and outdoor sports and games.
+They can take a quieter moment to create something special in our arts & crafts sessions.
+They can connect with Jewish culture and customs through engaging Jewish activities and celebrations.

-During the summer, your camper(s) will build friendships, confidence and independence.
-Our caring counselors will help them to meet and mingle with friends new and old, to take safe risks, and to develop new skills.
+During the summer, campers build friendships, confidence and independence.
+Our caring counselors help them to meet and mingle with friends new and old, to take safe risks, and to develop new skills.

 Pick the Perfect Camp for Your Child